shmilylty/OneForAll/README.en.md

 **🐍Installation requirements**

 OneForAll is developed and tested based on [Python 3.8.0](https://www.python.org/downloads/release/python-380/).
-Please use a stable release higher than Python 3.8.0, other versions may have some problems.
+Please use a stable release higher than Python 3.8.0, other versions may have some problems (Windows platform must use Python 3.8.0 or later).
 For more information on installing the Python environment, please see [Python 3 installation Guide](https://pythonguidecn.readthedocs.io/zh/latest/starting/installation.html#python-3) .
 Run the following command to check the Python and pip3 versions:
 ```bash
 python -V
 pip3 -V